jasondebolt/phoenix-docker/README.md

 $ git clone {the URL of this repo}
 ```

-* Update the params.json file with your project info (replace 'phoenix' with your project name.)
+* Update the params.json file with your project info (replace 'credit' with your project name.)
 * The ProjectName should match the name of this Git repo.
 You can keep it as 'docker-code-pipeline'.
 * Update the 'ECR' variable in the buildspec.yml file with your AWS Account ID.
 * Replace the existing AWS AccountID's with your own Account ID.
 This will also update the Dockerfiles.

 ```
 $ python search_and_replace.py .
-714284646049 {your AWS AccountId}
+448697193165 {your AWS AccountId}
 ```

 * Launch the stack